Cigar Review – Graycliff Chateau Gran Cru PG

 The bands on the Chateau Gran Cru gave a majestic look to the stogie, as it doesn’t get more regal than purple and gold, and I’m guessing the five white stars under the Graycliff logo are there to signify the fact that Graycliff is a five-star hotel.
 The wrapper leaf on this cigar was very grainy and mottled, with a pretty basic EMS color to it.
 I immediately recognized that the stogie had a solid feel and good weight in my hand.
 Pre-light tastes were very faint, aside from a slightly-sweet floral scent from the wrapper itself, though I could tell the draw would be sufficient, with just the right amount of resistance.

-The stick lit right up after a thorough toasting, and the initial flavor was peaty, and a little bit earthy, with some mild white pepper on the finish.
-Ensuing draws revealed a floral note, and some slight fruity sweetness, along with an increasingly strong white, and then black pepper.
+The stick lit right up after a thorough toasting, and the initial flavor was peaty, and a little bit earthy, with some mellow white pepper on the finish.
+Ensuing draws revealed a floral note and some slight fruity sweetness, along with an increasingly strong white, and then black pepper.
 Overall, I would describe the profile of the first third as spicy and smooth, with a few interesting flavor nuances.

 As I reached the 2nd third, the Gran Cru evolved in the same way many cigars do in the second act, as it became majorly creamy and smooth.
 The taste of creamy, earthy, and spicy tobacco remained prevalent for most of this portion, and by this point I had accumulated a nice, firm, dark grey ash.
 The burn-line was slightly wobbly, but no cause for alarm.
 The cigar was burning nice and cool, and the flavors were clean and easily-read.
 As I neared the final 3rd, a really deep and tasty coffee note like espresso kicked in, adding a savory new dimension to the profile.